Coexchangeable process modelling for uncertainty quantification in joint climate reconstruction: Joint reconstruction of Paleo sea-surface temperature and sea-ice with PMIP3 and PMIP4

-We specify $\var[\mathcal{R}_i(Y_i;X_i)]$ as a heteroskedastic error process; smaller variance is specified for very cold SSTs (where we are confident there is sea-ice) and warm SSTs (where we are confident there is no sea-ice), and larger variance is specified for SSTs approximately between $-1^{\degree}$C and $3^{\degree}$C where sea-ice behaviour is variable.
-Similar to \cite{rougier2013second} we set $\var[\beta_i] = \lambda$ where $\lambda$ is a diagonal matrix of the eigenvalues calculated from the principal component decomposition described above.
-As before we set $\var[\mathcal{R}(\beta)] = \alpha^2 \var[\mathcal{M}(\beta)]$.

-Adjusted beliefs $\mathbb{E}_{\hat{\bbeta}}[\bB]$ and $\var_{\hat{\bbeta}}[\bB]$ (and so to $\mathbb{E}_{\hat{\bbeta}}[\mathcal{M}(\beta)]$ and $\var_{\hat{\bbeta}}[\mathcal{M}(\beta)]$) are calculated as in the supplementary material.
-As mentioned in Section~\ref{sec:exchangeable_processes} an advantage of specifying our model jointly over the $\beta_i$ and $\mathcal{M}(\beta)$ is that we obtain inference for each $\beta_i$ (as opposed to only $\mathcal{M}(\beta)$ as in \cite{goldstein1998adjusting}).
-We look at the individual fits in Figure~\ref{fig:betai_update} where we plot SIC given SST, parameterised by the $\beta_i$, for each MME member, at four locations.
+Adjusted beliefs $\mathbb{E}_{\hat{\bbeta}}[\bB]$ and $\var_{\hat{\bbeta}}[\bB]$ are calculated as in the supplementary material.
+As mentioned in Section~\ref{sec:exchangeable_processes} an advantage of specifying our model jointly over the $\bbeta^i$ and $\mathcal{M}_{\bbeta}$ is that we obtain inference for each $\bbeta^i$ \citep[as opposed to only $\mathcal{M}_{\bbeta}$ as in][]{goldstein1998adjusting}.
+We look at the individual fits in Figure~\ref{fig:betai_update} where we plot, at four locations, the fit ensemble members prior to the coexchangeable adjustment.
 Location A shows a point in the Arctic where the models largely agree.
 Location B shows a region that occasionally sees small concentrations of sea-ice in the models but is predominantly too warm to support full sea-ice coverage.
-Location C shows three MME members whose relationship of SIC given SST disagrees with the rest of the ensemble (this is seen over the entire North Atlantic region and is not the result of a local erroneous fit).
+Location C shows three MME members whose relationship of SIC given SST disagree with the rest of the ensemble.
 Finally, location D shows sea-ice behaviour at the Antarctic sea-ice edge.
 Given the SSTs that are observed, the differing physics predominantly lead to differences in Winter sea-ice.

 \spacingset{1}